nareshgantala/learn-ansible/README.md

-Certainly!
 Here are the steps with specific instructions on where to run the commands:

 1. **Navigate to Your Repository:**
    Use the `cd` command to navigate to the root directory of your Git repository on the EC2 server.
 For example: